How do you keep chipmunks away and off your bird feeders?

 The most likely place where you will see chipmunks will be underneath your feeders, eating the bird food that has fallen to the ground.
 But without a bit of prevention, these critters are known to climb into your bird feeders, which prevents the songbirds you actually want to see!

-Below are 7 simple ways to prevent chipmunks at your bird feeders!
+7 ways to prevent chipmunks at bird feeders!

-And make sure to check out all of the things you should NOT do to stop chipmunks, which is located at the end.
+And make sure to check out all of the things you should NOT do to stop chipmunks, which are located at the end.

 #1.
 Keep the area underneath your feeders clean.